 - If the Vietnamese purchasers or distributors have business registration, they are responsible to withhold and declare tax on behalf of the foreign suppliers.

 - If the Vietnamese purchasers are individuals, banks, or payment intermediary companies, they are required to withhold and declare tax on a monthly basis.

 - If the individuals use cards or other payment methods from which the banks or payment intermediary companies cannot withhold, the banks or payment intermediary companies are required to track and report payments made to foreign companies to the GDT on a monthly basis.

 FCT applies on management fees and head office charges/services at the rates applicable to services (see above).

 A Vietnam-based lessee is required to withhold tax from payments to an offshore lessor.
 5% VAT and 5% CIT is applicable to the rental charge if it is an operating lease.
-If it is a finance lease, the interest portion will be exempt from VAT and subject to 5% CIT.
+If it is a finance lease, the rental payment will be exempt from VAT and subject to 5% CIT.

 The above FCT rates may be reduced by a relevant DTA.

 Circular 80/2021 provides new guidance on claiming tax treaty benefits, including the procedures and documents required for the submission.
 Notably, a formal review and approval process is now introduced.